 Insufficient Evidence for

 - Anxiety.
 Taking bacopa syrup daily for 4 weeks seems to reduce symptoms of anxiety, including nervousness, racing heart, trouble sleeping, headaches, tiredness, difficulty concentrating, and stomach discomfort in some people with anxiety.

-- Epilepsy (seizures).
+- Seizure disorder (epilepsy).
 Taking bacopa extract for 5 months might prevent seizures in some people with epilepsy.